dnwjddl/dnwjddl.github.io/content/authors/admin/_index.md

 ## About Me

-I am M.S./Ph.D. student in Yonsei University, advised by Professor Seong Jae Hwang.
+I am M.S./Ph.D. student in Yonsei University, advised by [Professor Seong Jae Hwang](https://micv-yonsei.github.io/).

 Currently, I'm interested in Segmentation, Diffusion model for medical imaging and understanding the interaction of vision and language.

 I'm looking for someone I can work well with and who shares a similar mindset.
-Feel free to reach out.
+Feel free to reach out (dnwjddl@yonsei.ac.kr).